8 design top tips and 8 mistakes to avoid

 This guide will help you avoid making some basic graphic design mistakes.

-If you’re looking for more ways to promote your book, you can read 5 simple ways to promote a book using tips from Tinder.
+If you’re looking for more ways to promote your book, you can read five simple ways to promote a book using tips from Tinder.

 And if you don’t have the time to create promotional material yourself, I can help.